Issan0511/customer_service/README.md

 - Uses the `@line/bot-sdk` and `express` packages.
 - Handles LINE `follow` events to send a form link containing the LINE user ID.
 - Serves a basic HTML form at `/form`.
+- The form collects the driver's name, prefecture code, vehicle availability and desired compensation.
-- On form submission, pushes a message back to the user.
+- On form submission, the bot sends a confirmation message back to the user.

 ## Setup